ZoeLeBlanc/is310-computing-humanities-2022/_schedule/13-crowdsourcing-culture-and-managing-metadata.md

 ## Class Activities

 - Read Yanni Alexander Loukissas, *All Data Are Local*; Chapter 3, “Collecting Infrastructures” available on Canvas/Google Drive and explore Digital Public Library of America <https://dp.la/>
-- Review Web Scraping and start looking at APIs
+- ~~Review Web Scraping and start looking at APIs~~
+- Finish reading and reviewing [Advanced Python Part 2]({{site.baseurl}}/materials/advanced-python/03-complex-python).
+Come to class with any questions.
+- No assignment due.

 ## Additional Materials